Statement of Faith (Working Draft June 2026)

 We believe that there is one holy, universal church that includes the whole number of the redeemed from every nation and every age.
 She is the temple of the Holy Spirit, the body of Christ, the family of God, and the bride of the Lamb.

-We believe that the local church is an autonomous assembly of baptized believers who agree to gather together regularly under the headship of Christ for teaching, worship, and partnership in the gospel.
+We believe that the local church is an autonomous assembly of believers who agree to gather together regularly under the headship of Christ for teaching, worship, and partnership in the gospel.

 Matt 16:15-18, Acts 2:41-42, Col 1:18-24, Gal 6:10, Eph 4:4-6, Eph 4:12-16, Eph 5:25-27, 1 Cor 1:2, 1 Cor 3:16, 1 Cor 12:27, Eph 2:19-22, Phil 1:3-11, 1 Pet 2:5